 Unemployed PFA Victims Assistance Project - To expand NLSA's ability to respond to the needs of PFA victims and increase available resources to victims which may prevent the need for them to reengage in abusive relationships.

 HELP Operation Safety Net - To help homeless individuals regain proof of identity, such as birth certificates, social security numbers and drivers’ licenses; To secure social benefits such as food stamps, social security benefits, child care, utility assistance, veterans benefits and other social services.

 Women’s Center & Shelter of Greater Pittsburgh

-To support the Civil Legal Project in providing representation and advice to 10 individuals on civil legal matters in divorce cases involving domestic violence.
+To provide representation and advice on civil legal matters in divorce cases involving intimate partner violence.